This is my skeptic’s guide to essential oils, with a focus on how essential oils work.

 Please note that I do my research as best I can with the time and resources I have.
 I also try to weigh a variety of sources, which are listed at the end of this post.
 What follows is the information I find most reliable and useful to me thus far.

-So, take a grain of salt and let’s get started!
+So, take a grain of salt and let’s get started with my guide to essential oils!

 Essential oils are extracted from plants using a variety of methods, usually with distillation or expression.
 An essential oil has the “essential” aromatic and chemical properties of that plant.